Coil Gun Mk2

 Device

-The Coil Gun Mk2 is a small handheld electromagnetic device that launches ferromagnetic objects from the barrel via a charged capacitor bank through a large inductor.
-It utilizes an ATtiny1614 chip and a MOSFET to toggle the capacitor bank's connection to the coil.
+The Coil Gun Mk2 is a handheld electromagnetic device that launches ferromagnetic objects from the barrel via a charged capacitor bank discharged through a large inductor.
+It utilizes an Arduino Nano to toggle a MOSFET controlling the capacitor bank's connection to the coil.
 The device currently shoots at 12.4 mph, and is a second iteration of the Mk1 Coil Gun.

-The capacitor cell containing 13 35v 5600µF capacitors in parallel for a large in-rush current.
+The capacitor bank containing 13 35v 5600µF capacitors in parallel for a large in-rush current, all mounted to a PCB I milled.

 Skills Used